GarlanLou/LF-GNSS/README.md

 # LF-GNSS

-LF-GNSS: an open-sourced deep learning and Kalman filter integrated framework for satellite positioning.
+**LF-GNSS: An Open-Sourced Deep Learning and Kalman Filter Integrated Framework for Satellite Positioning**

-(The code is currently being organized and will be open-sourced immediately upon paper acceptance.)
+*(The code is currently being organized and will be open-sourced immediately upon paper acceptance.)*